FunkyMuse/Vigilante/README.md

 - History when you connected/disconnected your headphones
 - History of your notifications
 - Lock screen history
-- Security sensible device informations
+- Security sensible device information
 - No useless permissions
 - Does not connect to the Internet
 - All of your data is encrypted (database and preferences)